CameronXie/file-uploader/README.md

 concurrently download a large file, up to 100TB (10GB * 10,000) in theory, from any given url (request range is required), and upload to a S3 bucket.

-This project also demonstrates a way to host the source code in CodeCommit and deploy via CDK Pipeline.
+This project (the current branch) also demonstrates a way to host the source code in CodeCommit and deploy via CodePipeline and CodeBuild.

 ## Solution